bitlabstudio/django-shop-simplenotifications/README.rst

 django-shop-simplenotifications
 ================================

-Do not use this, yet!
+Only use this, if you are brave!

 This is a dead simple approach on email notifications for django-shop.
 The goal of this app is to hook into django-shop's various signals in order to